-The ST-AHEC, and its affiliated centers, partners with area health professions schools, clinics, and community-based organizations to focus on three goal areas:
+The ST-AHEC, together with its affiliated centers, area health professions school partners, rural clinics and community-based organizations, focuses on three common goal areas:

-- To prepare a diverse, culturally competent primary care workforce that reflects the communities we serve.
+- To prepare a culturaly diverse and medically competent primary care workforce that reflects the communities we serve.

 - To improve workforce distribution among rural and underserved areas.

 - To develop and maintain a healthcare workforce that is prepared to deliver high-quality care, especially to those who live in the most vulnerable communities.